 Cons: Research is a little outdated and there are other modern approaches.

-The Katzenbach and Smith Team Effectiveness Model
+3. The Katzenbach & Smith Team Effectiveness Model

 The Katzenbach and Smith team effectiveness model offers an approach to measuring team effectiveness that focuses on both task results and team processes.
 This model encourages positive assumptions and behaviors and tries to address conflicts proactively.